Juho-Junttila/Juho-Junttila.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my personal website"
+title: "Juho Junttila"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Under construction
+Welcome to my personal webpage!